 The Company is exposed to foreign exchange risk on foreign currency denominated forecasted transactions, firm commitments, and monetary assets and liabilities denominated in a foreign currency and on its net investments in foreign operations.
 The Company's operations expose it to foreign exchange risk arising from transactions denominated in foreign currencies.
-The Company's foreign exchange risk arises primarily with respect to the U.S. dollar, but it is potentially exposed to changes in other currencies if and when it transacts in other currencies.
+The Company's foreign exchange risk arises primarily with respect to the U.S. dollar but it is potentially exposed to changes in other currencies if and when it transacts in other currencies.
 The risk is that the functional currency value of cash flows will vary as a result of the movements in exchange rates.

 The Company's foreign exchange management policy is to limit economic and material transactional exposures arising from movements in the Canadian dollar relative to the U.S. dollar or other foreign currencies.
 The Company's exposure to foreign exchange risk arises from future anticipated cash flows from its U.S. operations, debt service obligations on U.S. dollar borrowings, and from certain capital expenditure commitments denominated in U.S. dollars or other foreign currencies.
-The Company coordinates and manages foreign exchange risk centrally, by identifying opportunities for naturally occurring opposite movements and then dealing with any material residual foreign exchange risks; these are hereinafter referred to as being economically hedged.
+The Company coordinates and manages foreign exchange risk centrally, by identifying opportunities for naturally-occurring opposite movements and then dealing with any material residual foreign exchange risks; these are hereinafter referred to as being economically hedged.
 The Company may also use derivative instruments to manage foreign exchange risk.

 For the Company's facilities that have a U.S. functional currency, foreign exchange movements are largely matched within its U.S. operations and hence foreign exchange exposure is mitigated.
-The largest exposure the Company had to foreign exchange movements in 2021 was related to capital costs for the Whitla Wind 2 and 3 project.
-The Company entered into cash flow hedges, which have settled by the end of 2021, to mitigate the foreign exchange exposure on those capital costs.
-At December 31, 2021, the Company held foreign exchange derivatives as disclosed in note 14.
+The largest exposure the Company had to foreign exchange movements in 2022 was related to the acquisition of Midland Cogeneration venture and capital costs for the Clydesdale Solar project.
+The Company entered into cash flow hedges, which have settled by the end of 2022, to mitigate the foreign exchange exposure on those transactions.
+At December 31, 2022, the Company held no foreign exchange derivatives.

-Market risk, continued:
+Foreign exchange risk, continued:

-At December 31, 2021, holding all other variables constant, a \$0.10 strengthening or weakening of the Canadian dollar against the U.S. dollar would have decreased or increased net income attributable to shareholders by \$5 million (2020 - increased or decreased by less than \$1 million) and would have decreased or increased other comprehensive income by nil (2020 - \$8 million).
+At December 31, 2022, holding all other variables constant, a \$0.10 strengthening or weakening of the Canadian dollar against the U.S. dollar would have decreased or increased net income attributable to shareholders by \$1 million (2021 - decreased or increased by \$5 million).
 This sensitivity analysis excludes translation risk associated with the translation of subsidiaries that have a different functional currency to the functional currency of the Company and financial instruments denominated in the functional currency in which they are transacted and measured.
-As a result, the impact to other comprehensive income reflects only the sensitivity relating to the foreign exchange cash flow hedges.